JimHefti/Module_145/Cisco_Packet_Tracer_Übung/01_Packet_Tracer_Navigate_the_IOS.md

 S1# show clock

 ### Question:
 What information is displayed?
 What is the year that is displayed?
+A: *20:18:0.604 UTC Tue Mar 2 1993

 b.
 Use the context-sensitive help and the clock command to set the time on the switch to the current time.
 Enter the command clock and press ENTER.

 S1# clock<ENTER>

 ### Question
 What information is displayed?
+A: % Incomplete command.

 c.
 The “% Incomplete command” message is returned by the IOS.
 This indicates that the clock command needs more parameters.
 Any time more information is needed, help can be provided by typing a space after the command and the question mark (?).

 S1# clock ?

 ### Question:
 What information is displayed?
+A: set Set the time and date

 d.
 Set the clock using the clock set command.
 Proceed through the command one step at a time.

 S1# clock set ?

 ### Questions:
 What information is being requested?
+A: HH:MM:SS Current Tim

 What would have been displayed if only the clock set command had been entered, and no request for help was made by using the question mark?